Ne-Yo: 2013–2019: Non-Fiction and Good Man

-2020–present: New music and The Masked Singer
+2020–present: Self-Explanatory, The Masked Singer, and Tours

-On March 27, 2020, Ne-Yo collaborated with Jamaican dancehall singer Charly Black for a new single, Over Again.
+On March 27, 2020, Ne-Yo collaborated with Jamaican dancehall singer Charly Black for the single "Over Again".

 From 2020 to 2021, Ne-Yo competed as "Badger" in the second season of the British version of The Masked Singer.
 He finished as the runner-up to Joss Stone as "Sausage".
-He also confirmed that his next album, previously titled Sweet Escape had been renamed Self Explanatory.
+He also confirmed that his eighth album, previously titled Sweet Escape, had been renamed Self Explanatory.
 It was released on Motown Records on July 15, 2022.

-In 2023, Ne-Yo competed in season ten of The Masked Singer as "Cow" where he won the season.
+In 2023, Ne-Yo competed in season ten of The Masked Singer as "Cow" where he finished 1st, winning the competition.

+On November 21, 2025, Ne-Yo released the single "Simple Things", a country-tinged ballad produced by Dave Cohen and Yung Lan and released through Compound Entertainment and 10K Projects.
+A visualizer followed shortly after on December 2, 2025.

+On December 4, 2025, Ne-Yo made his Broadway debut in Hell's Kitchen, a semi-autobiographical jukebox musical by Alicia Keys, playing the role of Davis.

+Ne-Yo began his Nights Like This tour alongside Akon on April 24, 2026 in Dublin.

+On July 10, 2026, Ne-Yo released his tenth studio album, Highway 79, which combines his "signature R&B vocals with Southern sounds and country influences."

 Artistry

 Musical style and influences

-Ne-Yo's music is generally R&B, while he also incorporates pop and hip hop occasionally.
+Ne-Yo's music is generally R&B, while he also incorporates pop and hip-hop occasionally.
 His musical influences include Michael Jackson, Luther Vandross, Babyface, Blackstreet, and Usher.
 Ne-Yo is noted for his tenor voice, including his application of falsetto in his works.